Prosper Independent School District: History

 Prosper School was established in 1902.
 It had 4 classrooms, 3 teachers, and 100 students.
 It was sold and moved off in 1910, with a new school opening on the same site in 1911.
 The new campus had 9 classrooms, 5 teachers, and housed grades 1-10.
 This school caught fire and was replaced in 1923.
 The 3rd campus built on this site also had 9 classrooms and 5 teachers, but housed grades 1-11.

 Around 1935, Prosper ISD consolidated with many local school districts.
 These included Richland, Rockhill, Franklin, Hutcherson (White Elephant), Walnut Grove, Pleasant Ridge (Possum Trot), Rheas Mill, and Bloomdale.
 Some of the buildings from the other schools were moved to the site of Prosper School.

 In 1942, the mascot of Prosper School changed from the Deer to the Eagle.

 In 1963, Prosper School moved to a new location.
 It had 6 elementary classrooms, 9 secondary classrooms, 14 teachers, and 237 students in grades 1-12.

 In 1995, Prosper Elementary opened with grades PK-4.

 In 2000, a new Prosper High School was built for grades 9-12.
 Prosper Middle School was established at the 1963 campus with grades 5-8.

 In 2005, Folsom Elementary opened with grades PK-3.
 Prosper Elementary was renamed Rucker Elementary and hosted grades 4-5, with Prosper Middle School hosting grades 6-8.

 In 2006, Pre-K and 6th grade moved to Rucker, freeing up space at Folsom (K-3) and Prosper Middle School (7-8).

 In 2007, Baker Elementary opened, with all three elementary schools now hosting grades PK-6.

 In 2008, Rogers Middle School opened with grades 6-8, replacing Prosper Middle School.
 The three elementary schools now housed grades PK-5, with Rucker still hosting Head Start.
 The former Prosper Middle School campus was renovated into Prosper ISD's Administration Building.

-In 2009, Prosper High School moved into its new $120 million dollar campus, which was the most expensive high school ever built in Texas at the time.
+In 2009, Prosper High School moved into its new $120 million campus, which was the most expensive high school ever built in Texas at the time.

 In 2010, the former Prosper High School building opened after a year of renovations into Reynolds Middle School, housing grades 7-8.
 With this change, Rogers Middle School housed all PISD 5th and 6th graders, thus all elementary schools became K-4, with a few having PK-4.